-Phoneme Dependent Multi-Environment Models based LInear Normalization is an empirical feature vector normalization technique which uses stereo data in order to determine the different compensation linear transformations in a training process.
-The clean feature space is modelled as a mixture of gaussians for each phoneme.
-The noisy one is split in several basic acoustic environments and each environment is modelled as a mixture of gaussians for each phoneme.
-The transformations are estimated for all basic environments between a clean phoneme gaussian and a noisy gaussian of the same phoneme.
+Phoneme Dependent Multi-Environment Models based LInear Normalization is an empirical feature vector normalization technique which uses stereo data in order to determine the different compensation linear transformations in a previous training process.
+Clean feature space is modelled as a mixture of Gaussians for each phoneme.
+The noisy space is split in several basic acoustic environments, and each environment is modelled as a mixture of Gaussians for each phoneme.
+The transformations are estimated for all basic environments between a clean phoneme Gaussian and a noisy Gaussian of the same phoneme.
 This can be shown in Fig. 1 for one environment.